 There are restrictions on who can represent a party.

 A company may be represented by an officer or employee of the company who is not a lawyer or registered agent.
 At the first conference, permission should be sought from SAET.

 If the SAET member is satisfied that a party would be disadvantaged if they were not allowed to be represented, representation may be allowed, although not by a lawyer, registered agent or someone acting for a fee.
 However the Office of the SA Skills Commission may represent any party.

 The member may allow others to participate or observe, after considering the views of all the parties.
 Support persons may be permitted if they do not intervene in proceedings.

-The SAET member will assess the merits of the dispute or grievance and explain this assessment in writing.
-It may recommend how to resolve the dispute, while presenting possible outcomes if the matter proceeds to a hearing.
+The SAET member will assess the merits of the issue and explain this assessment in writing.
+SAET may recommend how to resolve the dispute, while presenting possible outcomes if the matter proceeds to a hearing.